List of Regular Show characters: Hair to the Throne

 The Hair to the Throne (voiced by Roger Craig Smith, Mark Hamill, and William Salyers) are a hair metal band.
 Benson was formerly part of the band, but due to his "legendary drum solo" performance on their first album, he was fired, for if anyone knew of his role he would achieve the most fame out of the four members.
 His replacement is the machine known as the "Drumatron VI".
 In "150 Piece Kit", the Hair to the Throne are scheduled to perform a concert at the Park.
 Benson plans to perform the solo again at the concert, and takes his drum kit to the park, where it is destroyed by the Hair to the Throne but Mordecai and Rigby help him fix and set it up during the concert.
 During Benson's performance, the Drumatron VI and the other band members attempt to stop him, but he overpowers the Drumatron and finished the performance.
 Afterwards, the Hair to the Throne apologize to Benson for their past actions, and ask him to rejoin them, which he declines.

+Grease Monster

+The Grease Monster is the main antagonist in "Gut Model".
+After Muscle Man puts plates, utensils and a microphone in the fry vat, he seemed to be unstoppable when encountered and spat out a frying liquid.
+He only be stopped by being attacked with bread crumbs.
+Muscle Man was able to jump toward it for everyone to get to safety, although he got severe burns.